Happy 2013 TENANT readers! I hope you all had marvellous summer (or winter) breaks, making memories with your favourite people.

 I myself had a great break, followed by not so good one.
 Two weeks ago and at the tail end of a lovely summer holiday spent roaming Melbourne suburbs 3182, 3000, 3161 and 3460, I was overcome by a fit of cleaning.

-Mid-way through this dangerous decision I fell rather dramatically from a bench onto some unforgiving white tiles – snapping my ankle and ending up at the Alfred Hospital.
-I left four days later the proud owner of two new metal plates and 12 screws in my leg.
+Mid-way through which, I fell rather dramatically from a bench onto some unforgiving white tiles – snapping my ankle and ending up at the Alfred Hospital.
+I left four days later the proud owner of two new metal plates and 12 screws in my left leg.

 If you have ever had a broken bone (this is my first – well six-in-one actually) you will know they come with a generous side of pain and one which knocked me right off my 2013 schedule!
 So apologies readers that this profile has arrived later than expected but the unexpected got right in the way.